 As a world first, the 2019 UCI World Championships will also have an eMTB race - and yes it's a UCI sanctioned event.

-There are less than two months to go until the world's top mountain bike athletes take Mont-Sainte-Anne by storm for the UCI Mountain Bike World Championships presented by Mercedez-Benz from August 21–September 1.
+On 28th August, the world's first eMTB World Championships will be taking place.
+And it may well be the most lit field in the World Champs this year.
+And given the history of the Mont-Sainte-Anne, perhaps that is fitting?
 Mont-Sainte-Anne is no stranger to hosting the Championships, as after 1998 and 2010, this is the third time the venue will host the champs.
 As well as hosting three World Championships, Mont-Sainte-Anne and event organisers Gestev have presented no fewer than 25 UCI Mountain Bike World Cup events, every year since 1991.

 “Mountain biking is ingrained in our DNA here on the Côte-de-Beaupré near Quebec City, and part of the reason why is that we have such a longstanding tradition of hosting world-class competitions every year,” said Olympic mountain bike athlete and event ambassador Marie-Hélène Prémont, who hails from neighbouring Saint-Ferréol-les-Neiges.
 “I’m incredibly proud to be involved in promoting these Mountain Bike World Championships, because they marked such a pivotal point in my career the last time around in 2010.
 It’s so important to keep organizing events like this to encourage the next generation of local riders to keep on pedalling.”